PyConPL/Book/2017/presentations/with_python_security/text.md

 * Physical security testing like breaking into the office, server rooms, conference rooms, planting bugs or lock picking
-* Network and IT security testing done by, for example, planting raspberryPI on the net, routing data through a sniffer or leaving behind some rubberducky
+* Network and IT security testing done by, for example, planting Raspberry Pi on the net, routing data through a sniffer or leaving behind some rubberducky
 * Phishing and social engineering
 * Software pentesting